Bounded Languages Described by GF(2)-grammars: Subsets of a*b* through Algebraic Expressions

 The language $a^* b^*$ is recognized by the following incomplete deterministic finite automaton $M$: $M$ has two states $q_a$ and $q_b$, both accepting, and its transition function is $\delta(q_a, a) = q_a, \delta(q_a, b) = q_b, \delta(q_b, b) = q_b$.

-Let us formally intersect the GF(2)-grammar $G$ with regular language $a^* b^*$, recognized by the automaton $M$, using the construction of Bar-Hillel et al.~\cite{BarhillelPerlesShamir} (it be used verbatim fo the GF(2) case~\cite[Section 6]{grammars-gf2}).
-The language described by the GF(2)-grammar will not change, because it already was a subset of $a^* b^*$ before.
-The language described by the GF(2)-grammar will not change, because it is already a subset of $a^* b^*$.
+Let us formally intersect the GF(2)-grammar $G$ with a regular language $a^* b^*$, recognized by the automaton $M$, using the construction of Bar-Hillel et al.~\cite{BarhillelPerlesShamir} (the construction of the intersection of an ordinary grammar with a regular expression by Bar-Hillel et al.~\cite{BarhillelPerlesShamir} can be easily adapted to the case of GF(2)-grammars~\cite [Section 6]{grammars-gf2}).
+The language described by the GF(2)-grammar will not change, because it was already a subset of $a^* b^*$.

 The grammar will change considerably, however.
 Every nonterminal $C$ of the original grammar splits into three nonterminals: $C_{a \to a}, C_{a \to b}, C_{b \to b}$.
 Also a new starting nonterminal $S'$ apears.